DataStax-Academy/SDDemos/README.md

 # Start geo app
 java -jar target/geofinder-api.jar -h node1
 ```
+The AssetHub version should work without user setup commands.

 ## Search Demo
 This is a simple web app to demonstrate some of the geospatial capabilities in DSE.
 It is not meant to be a demonstration of how to build a REST API.
 I used the [spark java framework](http://sparkjava.com/) (not to be confused with Apache Spark) for its lean and simple approach.